uLoyd/fretboard-js/README.md

 Returns: Int

-Returns index of a given sound in *currentExactSounds* array or -1 if it doesn't exists within it.
+Returns index of a given sound in *currentExactSounds* array or -1 if it doesn't exist within it.

 ```javascript
 fretboardInstance.findCurrentExactSound(new Sound('A', 2));